nlitsme/IncludeOS/README.md

 **The script will:**
 * Install all the tools required for building IncludeOS, and all libraries it depends on:
-  * `build-essential make nasm texinfo clang-3.6 cmake ninja-build subversion zlib1g-dev libtinfo-dev`
+  * `build-essential make nasm texinfo clang cmake ninja-build subversion zlib1g-dev libtinfo-dev`
 * Build a GCC cross compiler along the lines of the [osdev howto](http://wiki.osdev.org/GCC_Cross-Compiler) which we really only need to build `libgcc` and `newlib`.
 * Build [Redhat's newlib](https://sourceware.org/newlib/) using the cross compiler, and install it according to `./etc/build_newlib.sh`.
 The script will also install it to the mentioned location.
 * Build a 32-bit version of [LLVM's libc++](http://libcxx.llvm.org/) tailored for IncludeOS.